hosein-srj/Customized-QChartView/README.md

 ﻿# Customized-QChartView

-an Customized version of QChartView of Qt C++
+a Customized version of QChartView of Qt C++